 For the croutons

-Heat the olive oil in a large saucepan, then gently cook the onions for 5 mins, until soft but not coloured.
+Heat 2 tbsp olive oil in a large saucepan, then gently cook 2 finely chopped onions for 5 mins, until soft but not coloured.

-Add the pumpkin or squash to the pan, then carry on cooking for 8-10 mins, stirring occasionally until it starts to soften and turn golden.
+Add 1kg pumpkin or squash, cut into chunks, to the pan, then carry on cooking for 8-10 mins, stirring occasionally until it starts to soften and turn golden.

-Pour the stock into the pan and season with salt and pepper.
+Pour 700ml vegetable or chicken stock into the pan and season with salt and pepper.
 Bring to the boil, then simmer for 10 mins until the squash is very soft.